LGBTQ rights in Moldova: Bans on propaganda of homosexuality

-On 30 April 2013, the Parliament of Gagauzia approved a bill to forbid the "propaganda" of homosexuality, bisexuality and transgenderism such as same-sex marriage and adoption by same-sex couples.
+On 30 April 2013, the Parliament of Gagauzia approved a bill to forbid the "propaganda" of homosexuality, bisexuality and transness such as same-sex marriage and adoption by same-sex couples.
 The bill didn't include any kind of administrative sanctions or fines but some of its provisions banned any LGBT-related organizations from being registered in the region.
 Another provision was intended to ban any LGBT-related clubs and entertainment establishments.
 On 20 June 2013, these provisions were invalidated by a court decision, which held that these laws violated freedom of speech and human rights.

 On 23 May 2013, despite the anti-discrimination law which prevents discrimination based on sexual orientation in employment, the Parliament of Moldova passed a bill which bans the propaganda of prostitution, paedophilia and "any other relations than those related to marriage and family in accordance with the Constitution and the Family Code".
 The bill also includes fines.
 The bill was signed into law on 5 July 2013 and came into effect on 12 July 2013.
 The law did not explicitly prohibit the "propaganda" of homosexuality, but it could have been interpreted as such by judges.
 On 11 October 2013, the Parliament passed a bill intended to remove the content which could have been interpreted as a ban on "homosexual propaganda".